httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 }
 ~~~

+The JSON format for the http-opportunistic resource makes it possible to include multiple values
+for the same origin.
+Variations in case allow for duplicate keys that a JSON parser will treat
+as different.
+Duplicated keys might not be detected by a client (see Section 4 of {{RFC7159}}).
+A client SHOULD NOT use origin objects if multiple keys match, though it MAY use any origin
+object with a matching key.

 Note that this mechanism is only defined to establish reasonable assurances for the purposes of this
 specification; it does not apply to other uses of alternative services unless they explicitly invoke
 it.